 Education, Experience and Values Delivering Results for Our District

-Derrick is a son of two Pueblos in New Mexico (Isleta & Sandia).
-Raised in a traditional Pueblo family with strong work ethics, his parents often worked two jobs to raise he and his two older brothers.
-Those examples would help mold his values of hardwork, dedication, tradition and family.
+Derrick is a son of two Pueblos in New Mexico (Isleta & Sandia Pueblos).
+Raised in a traditional Pueblo family, his parents often worked two jobs to raise he and his two older brothers.
+Those examples would help mold his values of hard work, dedication, tradition and family.

-Derrick is a small businessman and in 2008 followed his dream of entrepreneurship when he purchased an employment agency with offices in New Mexico and California.
-After years of hard work and dedication, Derrick was employing over 800 New Mexicans and thousands more in other States.
-Derrick sold the company in 2013 when his company was considered to be one of the largest solely owned Native American corporations in the United States.
+Derrick is a businessman and in 2008 followed his dream of entrepreneurship when he acquired a company with offices in New Mexico and California.
+After years of hard work and dedication, Derrick was employing hundreds New Mexicans and thousands more in other States.
+Derrick sold the company in 2013 when his company was considered to be one of the largest solely owned Native American companies in the United States.

 Derrick is a graduate of the New Mexico public school system and became the first male from his Pueblo to graduate from law school.
-Observing his mother's 45 years of headstart teaching and his experience teaching in New Mexico's public universities, Derrick has witnessed the struggles students, parents and teachers face in the public school system.
+Continuing his intimate experience working for education equity in New Mexico's public schools, Derrick has witnessed the struggles students, parents and teachers face in the public school system.

 Derrick believes that all people, regardless of socioeconomic status, race or ethnicity, deserve to live in a clean and healthy environment and that we owe it to our Mother Earth to protect her beauty.
 In addition to renewable energy, air quality, land use and other important environmental issues, water will continue to be one of our state's most important natural resources.